Rahul5021/Algorithms/LogisticRegression/README.md

 # Logistic Regression

-This folder contains a simple implementation of Logistic Regression, a classification algorithm used to model the probability of a binary outcome based on one or more independent variables.
+This folder contains a simple implementation of Logistic Regression using gradient descent, modeled through a custom function.
+This function calculates the optimal weights for a logistic regression model to classify binary outcomes based on one or more independent variables.

 ## Overview

-Logistic Regression is a statistical method for binary classification.
-Instead of predicting a continuous outcome like linear regression, logistic regression predicts the probability of the target belonging to a particular class.
-It is based on the logistic (sigmoid) function, which maps any real-valued number into the range [0, 1].
+Logistic Regression is a classification algorithm that models the probability of a binary outcome.
+It uses the logistic (sigmoid) function to map linear combinations of features into a range of probabilities [0, 1].
+Predictions are made by applying a threshold to these probabilities.

 ### Model Equation